Freddsle/fedRBE/evaluation_clusterization_after_correction/README.md

 - `ecoli`
 - `ovarian_cancer`
 - `ccRCC_proteomics`
-- `multiomics` — joint k-means across all three modalities (Transcriptomics + Proteomics + Metabolomics rows stacked vertically).
+- `Quartet - Multiomics` — joint k-means across all three modalities (Transcriptomics + Proteomics + Metabolomics rows stacked vertically).
   Both central k-means and the FeatureCloud `fc_kmeans` app apply their standard per-feature scaling on the joint matrix, the same way they do for